-For each Fiscal Year, beginning with Fiscal Year 2012/2013, each Assessor's Parcel within IA A of CFD No. 15 shall be classified as Taxable Property or Exempt Property taking into consideration the Minimum Net Taxable Acreage as set forth in Section K. Furthermore, each Assessor's Parcel of Taxable Property shall be classified as Developed Property or Undeveloped Property and Developed Property shall be assigned to a special tax classification according to Table 1 below.
+For each Fiscal Year, beginning with Fiscal Year 2007-08, each Assessor's Parcel within CFD No. 13 shall be assigned to a Zone in accordance with Section N at the reasonable discretion of the Board and each Assessor's Parcel within each Zone shall be classified as Taxable Property or Exempt Property.
+Furthermore, each Assessor's Parcel of Taxable Property shall be classified as Developed Property, Approved Property, or Undeveloped Property.
+Developed Property within Zone 1 shall be further classified based on the Building Square Footage of the Unit.
+The classification of Exempt Property within each Zone shall take into consideration Minimum Taxable Acreage for such Zone as determined pursuant to Section K.